 What are the consequences of not keeping family rules?

 Our rules have consequences associated with them.
 These are natural and logical consequences where possible.
 The consequence is always focused on the act not on the person.
 Consequence should focus on the long term end result if the behavior or act continues.
 Children: the Challenge by Rodulf Dreikurs with Vicki Soltz was given to us by my mother and provides some excellent resources on this topic.
 Love and Logic by Foster Cline, M.D. & Jim Fay also gives some practical examples.

 One of my favorite examples is the rule: We do not jump on furniture.
 Our oldest son, Kenneth, was a jumper as a little boy and liked to use the furniture.
 In Family Council we discussed the concern about the furniture and the result.
 The long term consequence of jumping on the furniture is that the furniture will break and we cannot sit on it.
 So the logical consequence rule from the Family Council for jumping on the furniture was: "No sitting on furniture for two weeks even to eat."
 Kenneth was not to happy standing to eat for two weeks but it worked.
 To this day, no child or grandchild jumps on the furniture in our home!

 Note: We found the children in Family Council often proposed harder consequence than we their parents would.
 We added a balance of justice and mercy.
 An interesting observation!

 Here are a few other examples of our family rules.
-Note the form model: Rule, Why and consequence(s)
+Note the rule model: Rule, Why and Consequence(s)